artichoke/focaccia/README.md

 - **std** - Enable linking to the [Rust Standard Library].
 Enabling this feature adds [`Error`] implementations to error types in this crate.

+### Minimum Supported Rust Version

+This crate requires at least Rust 1.52.0.
+This version can be bumped in minor releases.

 ## License

 `focaccia` is licensed under the [MIT License](LICENSE) (c) Ryan Lopopolo.